College of Arts, Humanities and Business

 After you have read the documents, please complete the appropriate ethics application form.

 If you are a student, your next step is to meet with your supervisor in order to discuss the first draft of the application.
-Once you have integrated your supervisor’s comments, you need to meet with your school’s Ethics Officer (see list below).
-After the Ethics Officer and your supervisor agree that the documents are ready, you can submit the forms for consideration by the Research Ethics Committee.
+Once you have integrated your supervisor’s comments, you should submit the application form and supplementary materials by email to your School’s Ethics Officer, copying your supervisor in who should confirm that they have read and agree with the proposal.
+The School’s Ethics Officer will advise you further.

-Completed application forms and supporting documents (e.g., questionnaires, consent form, information sheets, etc.) should be sent to Nerys Boggan, Admin Support & Events Officer of the College of Arts, Humanities and Business: CAHBethics@bangor.ac.uk.
+Completed application forms and supporting documents (e.g., questionnaires, consent form, information sheets, etc.) should be sent to the Ethics Administrator of the College of Arts, Humanities and Business: CAHBethics@bangor.ac.uk.

 How long does it take to get a project approved?

-Obtaining approval can take 4–6 weeks, especially when subjects include children, patients, etc. There will be further delays if the application is incomplete, lacks detail, or was submitted during vacation periods.
+Obtaining approval can take 4–6 weeks, especially when studies include children, patients, etc. There will be further delays if the application is incomplete, lacks detail, or was submitted during vacation periods.

-Research projects that represent only minimal risk to subjects are usually processed significantly faster.
-Some cases have been fully approved within 10 days.
+Research projects that represent only minimal risk to participants are usually processed faster and may be approved within 10 days.

 Bangor University supports its researchers in undertaking valid research using sensitive material.
 As part of this support it recognises its responsibility to ensure that researchers are protected from a misinterpretation of intent by authorities which may lead to legal sanctions.
 It is therefore essential that the University is aware of such research, and authorises it through the appropriate ethical processes, before the research commences, thereby allowing the University to demonstrate that it is aware of the project and that it has been through the appropriate review process.